ironsheep/P2-BLDC-Motor-Control/DRAWINGS.md

 There are 2 ea. holes for each motor (for 1/4" - 20 Screws.)

-There are 4 ea. holes for each castor - (for 1/4" - 20 Screws.)
+There are 4 ea. holes for each castor - (for 1/4" - 20 Screws.).
+One of the castor holes is longer to provide access to the hex nut.

-There are 2 ea. holes for each spacer board (shim) (for 1/4" - 20 Screws.)

 #### 2. Spacer Board

 [Drawing File - spacer to drop motors below castors (.dwg)](DOCs/DesignFiles/SpacerV1.dwg) - I spec'd 0.025" MDF as the material w/Ten of these for ~$14.20 USD.</br>
 ![Spacer](images/SpacerV1.png)

+There are 2 ea. holes for each spacer board (shim) (for 1/4" - 20 Screws.)

 ### Packaging (order arrives)